ROCm/hcc/doc/markdown/hcc_profile.md

 rpt organizes profile records into the parent resources where they execute.
 Resources can currently be GPUs (numbered 0..N-1) or the DATA bus.
 GPU resources execute kernel and barrier commands.
 DATA resources execute copy commands.

-Gaps indicate periods of times when the resource is not utilized.
-rpt computes gap time by examining the delta between the stop and start time of consecutive records on the resource.
+Gaps indicate periods of times when the resource is not utilized.  rpt computes gap time by examining the delta between the stop and start time of consecutive records on the resource.
-Commands may be overlapped or completely hidden if a command starts eariler - in this case the command run time will show 0.
+Commands may be overlapped or completely hidden if a command starts eariler - in this case the duration will be 0.

 The summary view uses a histogram to aggregate gaps into buckets and will show the range covered by the bucket.
 For example, the "gap >=10000us" buckets sumarizes all gaps which are equal or more than 10000us.
 Gaps are inclusive of the lower bound and exclusive of the upper bound.
 The --gaps option can be used to customize the histogram boundaries and this can be useful to isolate causes of gaps in some cases.

 Large gaps can indicate the ROI is not set correctly - see the next section for suggestions on how to set the ROI.
 Inside a valid ROI:

 - Gaps of <10us typically indicate GPU hardware overhead - this is maximum rate that the GPU can execute back-to-back commands in the same queue.
 If this is significant overhead, it may be beneficial to combine kernels, or use multiple queues if the work is independent.

 - Larger gaps can indicate excessive host serialization or cases where the GPU was not fed commands frequently enough, perhaps due to some expensive CPU activity.
 To analyze the cause of these gaps, you can use a profiler such as operf or can use the --text_trace or --gui_trace options combined with progtram instrumentation (stderr output) to identify what is occurring in the gap regions.

 #### Specifying ROI
 A common problem when performing profiling analysis is to determine which region to focus the analysis on, and in particular to exclude initialization, warmup, and tear-down activity from the results.
 RPT provides options to specify the start and stop of the "Region of Interest" (ROI) using line numbers from the input file, timestamps, or regular expressions.
 The latter is particularly useful - modify the program to emit a marker message and then search for the specified marker.

+ROI_POINTs can be specified with line numbers, start times, or search strings.
+- @LINENUM : specify a line number from the input file.
+Example: @1342.\n"\
+- ^TIME    : specify start time from the beginning of the file.
+Example: ^55.12345\n"\
+- MATCH_NUM%SEARCH_RE : Specify string in python regular expression format, rpt will use the profile record after the found text.
+MATCH_NUM specifies the nth match in the file of the string.
+This allows applications to embed markers using simple stderr print statements and instruct rpt to include records only between the markers.
+Examples: %MyStartMarker, 2%MyStartMarker (finds 2nd instance of MyMarker), %"^iteration *10"

 #### Text trace
 The `-t` option generates a text trace, with one row per profile record.
 Gaps between the records are also computed and displayed.